Akis32/GEE_Wildfire_Impact_app/README.md

 2. **AOI Analysis**: Define an AOI, and the tool provides dNBR statistics and calculates the burned area.
 You can also download the burned area data in KML format.

-Whether you're a researcher, land manager, or concerned citizen, the Fire Impact Analysis Tool offers a powerful and accessible way to assess the impact of wildfires and make informed decisions based on geospatial data.
+Whether you're a researcher, land manager, or concerned citizen, the Wildfire Impact Analysis Tool offers a powerful and accessible way to assess the impact of wildfires and make informed decisions based on satellite data.

 ## Table of Contents